OpenGene/AfterQC/README.md

 # Features:
 `AfterQC` does following tasks automatically:
-* Filter PolyA/PolyT/PolyC/PolyG reads
+* Filters reads with too low quality, too short length or too many N
-* Trim reads at front and tail according to bad per-base sequence content
+* Filters reads with abnormal PolyA/PolyT/PolyC/PolyG sequences
-* For pair-end sequencing data, AfterQC automatically corrects some low quality wrong bases in read1 and read2's overlapped area
+* Does per-base quality control and plots the figures
-* Do per-base quality and per-base content quality control and plot these figures
+* Trims reads at front and tail, according to QC results
-* Filter low-quality reads
+* For pair-end sequencing data, `AfterQC` automatically corrects low quality wrong bases in overlapped area of read1/read2
-* Barcode sequencing support: if all reads have a random barcode (see duplex sequencing), this program can detect and split the barcode into query name
+* Detects and eliminates bubble artifact caused by sequencer due to fluid dynamics issues
-* Detect and eliminate bubble artifact caused by sequencer due to fluid dynamics issue
+* Single molecule barcode sequencing support: if all reads have a single molecule barcode (see duplex sequencing), `AfterQC` detects and splits the barcodes from the reads, and put them in the fastq query names

 # Dependency:
 `AfterQC` uses `editdistance` module, run following before using `AfterQC`:
 ```shell
 pip install editdistance
 ```
-<font color=red>If you didn't install `editdistance` module, `AfterQC` will use a python implementation of editdistance, but it will be extremely slow.</font>
+***WARNING: If you haven't installed `editdistance` module, `AfterQC` will use a python implementation of editdistance, but it will be extremely slow.***

 # Simple usage:
 * Prepare your fastq files in a folder